Transfer balance and block card

 - Balance transfers and adjustments must be collected by tapping on at an Opal card reader within 60 days, otherwise you will need to contact Opal Customer Care to reapply.

 - Opal cards have a maximum balance limit.
 Any funds exceeding this amount will cause your balance transfer to be unsuccessful:

 - Adult and Senior/Pensioner – maximum balance is $250

 - Concession and Child/Youth – maximum balance is $150.

-- Transferring the balance of your Opal card will also transfer over any auto top up you have set on your original Opal card to your new Opal card.
-If you do not want to transfer your auto top up to your new card, you'll need to disable it from the 'Top up' tab in your account before transferring the balance.
+- Any auto top up you have set on your original Opal card will also transfer to your new Opal card.
+If you do not want to transfer your auto top up, you'll need to disable it from the 'Top up' tab in your account before transferring the balance.